 With that in mind, vegan companies like Field Roast and Tofurky make their seasonal feast offerings available from a few weeks before Thanksgiving through Christmas.
-Field Roast makes a wonderful Celebration Roast, and Tofurky offers a massive feast complete with stuffing, gravy, and even a brownie for dessert.
+Field Roast offers a wonderful Celebration Roast, and Tofurky makes a massive feast complete with stuffing, gravy, and even a brownie for dessert.
 The manager of the refrigerated section at your local natural foods store will know if and when these products will come into stock.
-It makes sense to buy these products once they come in so you can avoid the risk of their selling out.
+It makes sense to buy these products the moment they come in so you can avoid the risk of their selling out.

 Vegan Christmas Cookbooks